bridgetownrb/bridgetown/bridgetown-website/src/_docs/front-matter.md

 and are copied verbatim from the source folder to destination during the build process.

-The front matter must be the first thing in the file and must take the form of valid YAML set between triple-dashed lines.
+The front matter must be the first thing in the file and must either take the form of valid YAML set between triple-dashed lines, or one of several Ruby-based formats (more on that below).
 Here is a basic example:

 ```yaml
 ---